-- Volunteer.
+Volunteer.
 Giving back to others as a family teaches your child many lessons, not the least of which is the value of serving and exposing them to worlds they may not realize exist.
-Helping to build a hiking trail at a park, pick up trash along the river or in your neighborhood, serve food at a community kitchen, or mow and rake an elderly neighbor’s yard instills self-confidence in your child.
-It also encourages problem solving, teaches them their presence and voice matters and lets them experience the impact you can have working together as a team.
+Helping to build a hiking trail at a park, picking up trash along the river or in your neighborhood, serving food at a community kitchen, or mowing and raking an elderly neighbor’s yard instills self-confidence in your child.
+It also encourages problem-solving, teaches them their presence and voice matter and lets them experience the impact you can have working together as a team.

-- Plan a trip or a staycation.
+Plan a trip or a staycation.
 As you prepare for your next trip or even a staycation, add some fun to the mix!
-Instead of planning it all yourself, divide up the responsibilities such as: when and where will you stop to eat, what sights should you plan to see along the way, what’s the best route to take and how much gas will it take to get there, among family members.
-Oh, and be sure you have someone in charge of fun—as in elements of surprise that only you and the “fun person” know about!
+Instead of planning it all yourself, divide up the responsibilities among family members.
+(When and where you’ll stop to eat, sights should you plan to see along the way, the best route to take and how much gas will it take to get there, etc.) Oh, and be sure you have someone in charge of fun—as in elements of surprise that only you and the “fun person” know about!
 Give the ones working on food a budget to work with.
-And, share any cool sights that you know of as a jumping off point for the sightseeing planners.
+And, share any cool sights that you know of as a jumping-off point for the sightseeing planners.

 It’s worth it!

-Getting the whole crew involved might be a bit more time consuming, but the teamwork opportunities and lessons are endless.
-Not to mention you’re making family memories, especially when unexpected things happen like a flat tire, a detour or foul weather, requiring the team to make a quick pivot.
+Getting the whole crew involved might be a bit more time-consuming, but the teamwork opportunities and lessons are endless.
+Not to mention you’re making family memories, especially when unexpected things happen like a flat tire, a detour or foul weather, requiring the team to make a quick adjustment.